Health professional: Psychosocial hazards

 Occupational stress and occupational burnout are highly prevalent among health professionals.
 Some studies suggest that workplace stress is pervasive in the health care industry because of inadequate staffing levels, long work hours, exposure to infectious diseases and hazardous substances leading to illness or death, and in some countries threat of malpractice litigation.
 Other stressors include the emotional labor of caring for ill people and high patient loads.
 The consequences of this stress can include substance abuse, suicide, major depressive disorder, and anxiety, all of which occur at higher rates in health professionals than the general working population.
 Elevated levels of stress are also linked to high rates of burnout, absenteeism and diagnostic errors, and reduced rates of patient satisfaction.
 In Canada, a national report (Canada's Health Care Providers) also indicated higher rates of absenteeism due to illness or disability among health care workers compared to the rest of the working population, although those working in health care reported similar levels of good health and fewer reports of being injured at work.

 There is some evidence that cognitive-behavioral therapy, relaxation training and therapy (including meditation and massage), and modifying schedules can reduce stress and burnout among multiple sectors of health care providers.
-Research is ongoing in this area, especially with regards to physicians, whose occupational stress and burnout is less researched compared to other health professions.
+Research is ongoing in this area, especially concerning physicians, whose occupational stress and burnout are less researched compared to other health professions.

 Healthcare workers are at higher risk of on-the-job injury due to violence.
 Drunk, confused, and hostile patients and visitors are a continual threat to providers attempting to treat patients.
-Frequently, assault and violence in a healthcare setting goes unreported and is wrongly assumed to be part of the job.
+Frequently, assault and violence in a healthcare setting go unreported and are wrongly assumed to be part of the job.
 Violent incidents typically occur during one-on-one care; being alone with patients increases healthcare workers' risk of assault.
 In the United States, healthcare workers experience 2/3 of nonfatal workplace violence incidents.
 Psychiatric units represent the highest proportion of violent incidents, at 40%; they are followed by geriatric units (20%) and the emergency department (10%).
 Workplace violence can also cause psychological trauma.

 Health care professionals are also likely to experience sleep deprivation due to their jobs.
 Many health care professionals are on a shift work schedule, and therefore experience misalignment of their work schedule and their circadian rhythm.
 In 2007, 32% of healthcare workers were found to get fewer than 6 hours of sleep a night.
 Sleep deprivation also predisposes healthcare professionals to make mistakes that may potentially endanger a patient.